TomerGeva/CommDspy/README.md

 Function performs block decoding according to the following procedure:
 1. Computes the codebook according to the generating matrix G (assuming full codebook)
 2. Computes tha hamming distance for each block from all the codes in the codebook
-3. allocates the original data matching the codeword
+3. Allocates the original data matching the codeword, i.e. performing error correction if possible.
+If there is more than 1 codeword with minimal distance, chooses one of them as we can not know which 1 it was.

-If we use error correction, also returns the error probability as computed from the hamming distance, and is equal to 1 over the number of codewords with minimal hamming distance.
+If we set error_prob to True, also returns the error probability as computed from the hamming distance, and is equal to 1 over the number of codewords with minimal hamming distance

 Function is inputted with:
 * pattern - binary array to perform linear block decoding on. pattern length must be divisible by the block length, otherwise, ignoring the last bits
 * G - Generating matrix used to encode the pattern
-* error_correction: If True, checks for block which are not in the codebook, and replaces them with the codeword with the closest hamming distance.
+* error_prob: If True, checks for block which are not in the codebook, and replaces them with the codeword with the closest hamming distance.
 If there is more than 1 codeword with minimal distance, chooses one of them as we can not know which 1 it was.

 ### 2.10. symbol2bin
 Function receives an UNCODED symbol sequence, returns the binary representation of the symbol sequence